acbsp/bonafide.guru/en/contents.rst

 (GBC Resolution No. 9, March 25th, 1975)

-These resolutions were specially issued to exactly define how ISKCON should be managed and were approved by Srila Prabhupada.
+These resolutions were specially issued to exactly define how ISKCON should be managed and were approved by |SP|.
 They clearly define the responsibility and limits of GBC’s authority, which is entrusted duties of managing the society.
 As you have already guessed, dear devotees, these standards are not followed by GBC and we know nothing about them.
-Further we shall understand how GBC, guided by its own invented ideas suggested by *divyi-maya,* destroys the Movement of Krishna Consciousness created by Srila Prabhupada with such a care.
+Further we shall understand how GBC, guided by its own invented ideas suggested by *divyi-maya,* destroys the Movement of Krishna Consciousness created by |SP| with such a care.

-Immediately after Srila Prabhupada’s departure GBC refused to follow directions of our acharya and their promises, notarized in written form.
+Immediately after |SP|’s departure GBC refused to follow directions of our acharya and their promises, notarized in written form.
 And they have been preparing it with much care.
+When |SP|
-When Srila Prabhupada was still alive (physically present) after 1972, they started making changes in His books trying to adapt them to their invented philosophy, particularly where *diksha-guru* matter was concerned.
+was still alive (physically present) after 1972, they started making changes in His books trying to adapt them to their invented philosophy, particularly where *diksha-guru* matter was concerned.
 By that they were